adaptris/interlok-custom-component-example/README.md

 * Spotbugs is enabled via a gradle plugin; this is used to statically analyze source code; the gradle file is annotated such that you can add various filters as required.
     * This will be executed when you do `check`
     * Spotbugs analysis is disabled on test resources.
-* OWASP dependency checks are enabled via a gradle plugin
+* [OWASP dependency checks](https://owasp.org/www-project-dependency-check/) are enabled via a gradle plugin
     * You need to execute this manually using `gradle dependencyCheckAnalyze`
     * We have included a pointer to our standard suppression file
-* [CircleCI](https://circleci.com)is enabled on the project to test building both with Java11 + Java8 via `.circleci/config.yml`
+* [CircleCI](https://circleci.com) is enabled on the project to test building both with Java11 + Java8 via `.circleci/config.yml`
     * Coverage results from jacoco are injected into [codecov.io](https://codecov.io)
 * [Travis-CI](https://travis-ci.com) is enabled on the project via `.travis.yml`
     * Coverage results from jacoco are injected into [codecov.io](https://codecov.io)
     * This means if you build with both circleCI + Travis you might get duplicate codecov entries.
+    * Note that is forced onto the `gradle` branch only.
 * Github Actions are enabled via `.github/workflows/gradle.yml` - this runs the `check` task
     * Of course you could enable codecov integration on this as well.
 * [dependabot](https://dependabot.com) is enabled via `.dependabot/config.yml` for managing dependencies; you could use whitesource renovate instead to manage updates to your dependencies.